thiagodp/concordialang/docs/language/en.md

 ### Constants

-*Declaration of constant values.*
+*Declaration block with constant values.*

 Notes:
 - Global declaration.
 - Just one declaration per file.
-One declaration can have more than one constant.
+- A declaration may have more than one constant.
 - Namespace is shared with Tables and Databases.

 Example: